 I don't think there would be a better way of presenting environmental ideas.Barry's Response

-- I'm sure they have other information networks in the UK, but few of in North America would be aware of them.
+- They probably have other networks in the UK, but few people in North America would know about them.

-BBC is more than a show.
-"The Beeb" is a complete broadcasting network like PBS for instance.
+BBC is more than just a show.
+There's a whole broadcasting network called "The Beeb" like PBS.

-One example I hear frequently in Canada is that British Columbia winters can cause depressing thoughts in its inhabitants.
+In Canada, I hear that British Columbia winters can make people depressed.
 Some locales in the province can go a month or longer with steady rain and fog

 and no sun, so there is obviously a connection.
 They have even been known to envy the sunny, if frigid, winter weather on the prairies.